mspillman/gallop/README.md

 **Windows (64-bit) + CUDA 11 compatible GPU:**

 The simplest way to get started with GALLOP is to use the [Anaconda python distribution](https://www.anaconda.com/products/individual), which comes with a number of useful libraries pre-installed as well as the excellent conda package manager.
 You do not need to download and install CUDA separately.
+You will need approximately 10 GB of disk space available to proceed.

 1. Download and install the Anaconda python distribution.
 2. Once Anaconda is downloaded and installed, we will first create a new [_conda environment_](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) which keeps the _GALLOP_ installation isolated from other python packages, ensuring a stable environment.
 Open the Anaconda prompt, then run the following command: